Creating and Running a ThinkPHP 8 Project in ServBay

-What Is ThinkPHP?
+What is ThinkPHP?

-Key Features and Advantages of ThinkPHP
+Key Features and Benefits of ThinkPHP

 Setting Up a ThinkPHP 8 Project with ServBay

-- Pre-installed PHP versions and popular extensions.
+- Pre-installed PHP (multiple versions) and commonly used extensions.

-- Built-in Composer dependency manager.
+- Composer dependency manager included.

 Prerequisites